cander2/apix-ig/input/pagecontent/index.md

 ### Streaming Solution

-R2CS’s goal is to enable real-time streaming architecture, which processes FHIR Transaction Bundles with subsecond latency.
+APIX’s goal is to enable real-time streaming architecture, which processes FHIR Transaction Bundles with subsecond latency.

 **Figure 1: Anatomy of a Regulatory Application or Transaction on FHIR**
 <img src="transactionanatomy.png" alt="Components of the Regulatory Transaction Bundle" style="float: none;" style="max-width: 100%; height: auto;" />